Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair

-The goal here is to pick a number of vertices, such as popular users on a social network graph, which maximizes the influence on the rest of the users.
-Now consider a network (e.g., Facebook) on which multiple companies want to advertise their competing products (i.e., solve an influence maximization problem each, on disjoint sets of nodes).
-How could one implement a solution that the companies / clients would agree is ``algorithmically fair''?
-Typically, it is taken for granted that the central authority of the (potentially vast) network is willing to collect all the relevant information from their clients and then micromanage the outcome of every single such transaction.

-Here we assume that the role of such a central authority is not that of deciding everyone's final outcome, but rather of setting an instance independent algorithmic environment that gives to all the agents a fair chance to attain their goal.
-That is, all agents are required to adhere to a certain \emph{protocol} while they try to maximize their objective functions.
-Specifically, inspired from the fair division literature, we investigate the probably most intuitive protocol of having agents take turns, picking resources in a \textit{round-robin} fashion.
+Multiple companies want to advertise on the same social network (e.g., Facebook) by selecting disjoint sets of seed users.
+Each company solves its own influence maximization problem.
+How should one implement a selection process that the companies would agree is fair?
+And how should one exploit the fact that, at large scale, an agent's optimal value is not greatly affected by the removal of a few contested items?